 As well as this, our Make It business experiences are designed to ensure that you stand out from the crowd when you graduate.

 Make It international: work with financial leaders abroad.
 See how foreign direct investment can shape the economic infrastructure of an entire country in Ho Chi Minh, an emerging and vibrant city in Vietnam.
 Explore resource management and how the Vietnamese have maximised resources to become the world's leading coffee exporters.
 Having global exposure will help you stand out in the job market, no matter whether you plan on having an international career or not.
-For this vital reason, the trip is included in the cost of your fees.

 Make It real: learn from real scenarios.
 Simulations with companies such as ICEAW and ACCA, leading professional bodies within the accounting sector are embedded in your degree, underpinning your learning with real-world application.
 You will also work with live financial data in our Thomson Reuters Trading room and gain insight into industry with specialist guest lecturers.
 Put your skills to the test and enter the CIMA Global Business Challenge, designed to foster the young business leaders of the future.
 Create and pitch your business case to a high profile audience with support from an expert business mentor.